lexijax/posteventmessaginginfo/docs/technical_faq.md

-### What is Kettering
+### What is Kettering?

-Kettering is a standard message format that Out of Hours services use to report back to GP’s.
+[Kettering](./glossary.md#kettering) is a standard message format that Out of Hours services use to report back to GP’s.
 The issue with the standard is that it wasn’t maintained and now there are many variants of that standard.
 This has developed by evolution over a long time and has become fragmented.
 This is a problem for NHS 111 providers as they are unable to determine what versions are being sent to where making it difficult to send an electronic PEM for patients that are out of area.
 This would force the 111 provider into faxing the report which has a wide range of quality, is difficult to manage and is more expensive on both parties.

 ### What is DTS?